Those Frightening Shrieks Are Really Love Songs

 Foxes living in suburban areas are rarely a threat to humans or pets such as dogs, though small pets such as guinea pigs, chickens and rabbits should be kept secured in enclosures and small dogs, puppies and kittens should be closely supervised when outdoors.
 (This is also to protect them from raptors.)
 While it is possible for foxes to have and transmit rabies, it is not common.
 They are however, common carriers of parasitic mange, fleas and ticks.

-They are a benefit agriculturally since they keep the population of rabbits and field voles in check, both of which can cause damage to crops.
+These wild canines are a benefit agriculturally, since they keep the population of rabbits and field voles in check, both of which can cause damage to crops.
 They also help control rodent populations attracted by the volume of trash created in populated areas.
-While they may loudly make themselves known on occasion, most of the time they are not bad neighbors to have.
+While a fox may loudly make itself known on occasion, most of the time they are not bad neighbors to have.